 Once broken into, leather shoes will also mold to fit snugly around a golfer’s feet for a comfortable feel of stability when walking.

-The type of material coupled with the craftsmanship makes leather shoes the highest quality, so prepare to pay a premium price for them, however golfers love to wear this traditional outsole for its excellent comfort and feel.
+The type of material coupled with craftsmanship makes leather shoes the highest quality, so prepare to pay a premium price for them, however, golfers love to wear this traditional outsole for its excellent comfort and feel.

 They are not as breathable and durable as leather shoes, but most are much thinner and lighter and still offer protection.

-As a result, they are plenty cheaper than upper design leather shoes.
+As a result, they are cheaper than upper design leather shoes.

 Modern technologies have helped enhance the features of synthetic shoes making them an excellent choice too.